 - You can take codeine with or without food.

 - Stop taking codeine if your symptoms are relieved.

-- Limit or avoid drinking alcohol while your are taking codeine.
-Combining codeine with alcohol can make you more sleepy, drowsy or dizzy.
+- Limit or avoid drinking alcohol while you are taking codeine.
+Combining codeine with alcohol can make you sleepy, drowsy or dizzy.